julianandrews/adventofcode/2023/README.md

 substantial.

 I've avoided optimizations that could lead to incorrect results for any inputs.
-There are a few cases where I've elected to use faster less general algorithm to solve a problem, but in those cases I've tried to at least ensure that if the assumptions of the faster algorithm are violated the solution will return an error rather than failing silently.
+There are a few cases where I've elected to use a faster less general algorithm to solve a problem, but in those cases I've tried to at least ensure that if the assumptions of the faster algorithm are violated the solution will return an error rather than failing silently.